michaelcloran/my-dungeon/README.md

     ![Screenshot of floor plan typical cheat sheet](assets/readme_images/cheat_floor_plan.png)

 * Input validation and error checking
-    * There is three validation scripts.
+    * There is four validation scripts.
 Firstly the introduction screen has to be validated with 3 options and then once you choose to play the game a menu with the room number of the dungeon rooms list is shown and then the system has to validate input once entered a room.
 Where you can choose a direction with go direction, Attack dragon at direction, pickup entity at direction would be typical generic commands executed by choosing the option number and pressing enter.
     * All input screens show a list and a number to select an item in the list
     * Once an item is chosen the user inputs the number of the item and presses enter
     * the validation checks for valid number and a range of number for the appropiate menu and displays an error message if the number is out of range